arcus/education_modules/demystifying_containers/demystifying_containers.md

 @learning_objectives
 After completion of this module, learners will be able to:

-- understand when it might be useful to use containers for development
+- understand when it might be useful to use containers for research
 - describe the basic concept of containerization
 - identify several containerization implementations
 @end